cerebralideas/standards-of-practice/style-guides/js.md

 				return prev[curr.id] = { name: curr.name };
 			}, {});

-	Notice how everything seems double indented above.
+	Notice how some things seem double indented above.
 That helps the eye understand that it's one line continuation, rather than multiple separate function calls.
 It's basically the same as doing this:

 		var oneVeryLongString = "This is going to be a long paragraph that I'm going " + "to break into two lines for easier reading."

-	Notice how I indednted the second line to communicate that it's a line continuation.
+	Notice how I indented the second line to communicate that it's a line continuation.
 The same concept is used in the complex functional calls as well.

 ### Quotes